Sarah Palin: The 'hockey mom' with political stardust

 Her political action committee had drawn cross-hairs on a map to metaphorically target Democratic lawmakers who had voted for President Barack Obama's healthcare bill.

-Her "One Nation" bus tour and two trips this summer to the vital caucus state of Iowa stoked speculation about possible presidential ambitions.
+Then her "One Nation" bus tour and two trips to the vital caucus state of Iowa in 2011 stoked speculation about possible presidential ambitions, but she declined to run.

-Mrs Palin remains popular with Tea Party activists and continues to draw large crowds, but her popularity with rank-and-file Republicans has waned.
+Mrs Palin remains popular with Tea Party activists, but her popularity with rank-and-file Republicans has waned.